kurron/docker-aws-cli/README.md

 #Tips and Tricks

 ##Verifying The Image
-`docker-compose up` will launch the image allowing you to begin working on projects.
+`docker-compose up` will launch the image, verifying the image.
 The Docker Compose file is configured to mount your home directory into the container.

 ##Launching The Image